Skip to main content

 Installation

-• To start using Material UI, you have to install it to your project using the following npm command (use your Todolist project with AG-Grid):
+To start using Material UI, you have to install it to your project using the following npm command.
+In this chapter, we use Todolist app with description, date and priority fields that we implemented earlier in React Project section:

 npm install @mui/material @emotion/react @emotion/styled